altoxml/board/minutes/2018-11-29 ALTO Board Meeting Minutes.md

 email to Board members asking for an ACCEPT or REJECT to changing the membership criteria.
 Expanding a Board can make quorum problematic but the ALTO Board largely avoids these kind of governance issue by virtue of using github and email for voting.

 _wrt agenda item 9_.
-The next meeting is tentatively proposed for January 25, 2019 at 9am EST.
+The next meeting is tentatively scheduled for January 25, 2019 at 9am EST.